The Executioner and Her Way of Life: Characters

-A legendary and ruthless Executioner famed for her incredible skill in magecraft as well as killing many Lost Ones.
-After saving a young Menou from a Lost One, Flare took her in as her apprentice.
-She has the ability to remember past iterations of the world created by Akari's power, and is responsible for killing Menou and Akari if Menou fails to follow through on her mission.
+A legendary and ruthless Executioner famed for her incredible skill in magecraft and for killing many Lost Ones.
+After saving a young Menou from a Lost One, Flare took her in as an apprentice.
+She has the ability to remember past iterations of the world created by Akari's power and is responsible for killing Menou and Akari if Menou fails to follow through on her mission.